Vitamin B12 Benefits and Dosage

 Low B12 levels also cause red blood cells to become larger and irregular in shape, which means they struggle to move into the bloodstream at a normal rate.
 This can result in a type of anaemia called megaloblastic anaemia, which can bring on fatigue and weakness.

-Signs of a vitamin B12 deficiency include:
+Signs of B12 deficiency include:

 A smooth, sore tongue

 Pale or jaundiced skin

 Vitamin B12 Foods

 The following foods are great sources of vitamin B12:

 As B12 is largely derived from meat and dairy products, people following a plant-based or vegetarian diet may choose to supplement to ensure they are getting enough vitamin B12.

 Those who do eat meat may also want to consider supplementing, especially as they age, as the body’s capacity for absorption lowers.